HassanZafar-2021/HassanZafar-2021/README.md

 # Ryuleh's Github profile
+- ⚡ Fun fact: I am a self-taught programmer with a business management degree from Stony Brook University
+- - 💬 Ask me about My Projects
-- 🧑‍💻 My biggest and hardest project completed is the AskGemni Project
+- 🧑‍💻 My most significant and challenging project to date is the AskGemni Project
 - ⚛️ Currently learning React
 - 🤝 Looking to collaborate on projects and teaming up in hackathons
-- 🤔 Doing Mock Interviews (Technical & Behavioral) - Please reach out as I am seeking a computer programmer/software engineer job.
+- 🤔 Doing Mock Interviews (Technical & Behavioral) - Please reach out as I seek a computer programmer/software engineer job.
-- 💬 Ask me about My Projects
 - 📫 How to reach me: [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/hassanz-/)
-- ⚡ Fun fact: I am a self-taught programmer with a business management degree from Stony Brook University

 # Lanugages known